thosgood/this-weeks-finds/markdown/151-200/week188.md

     q = exp(iF)

 where F is the flux of the magnetic field though any surface bounded by the loop.
-Here I\'m working in units where Planck\'s constant and the particle\'s charge both equal 1.
+Here I'm working in units where Planck's constant and the particle's charge both equal 1.

-Suppose our particle is confined to a plane, and there\'s a constant magnetic field perpendicular to this plane.
+Suppose our particle is confined to a plane, and there's a constant magnetic field perpendicular to this plane.
 If we tile this plane with squares, moving the particle counterclockwise around any one of these squares multiplies its wavefunction by the same phase q: